janet-dev/ci-mongodb-project/README.md

 Another blue button should appear to click: _Open Browser_.

 To run a backend Python file, type `python3 app.py`, if your Python file is named `app.py` of course.
+To run this project's file, type:

+`python3 mongo_project.py`

 A blue button should appear to click: _Make Public_,